Return to CHC Home Page

 5. Detoxification of pro-oxidant metals and organic pollutants.
 When I trained atherosclerosis was a disease of old men and much older women.
-These days we see heart attacks in 50 year olds with normal cholesterol levels.
-Environmental toxins deplete our nutritional reserves, generate oxidative stress, and damage our endothelium as well as our DNA.
-Remove these toxic molecules from your body.
-I have been trained in chelation therapy and help teach this technique to other physicians and am an investigator in NIH Trial to Assess Chelation Therapy.
-We are more than happy to help you remove toxic metals and organic pollutants form your body.
+These days we see heart attacks in 50-year olds with normal cholesterol levels.
+Environmental toxins deplete our nutritional reserves, generate oxidative stress, and damage our endothelium and our DNA.
+Remove these toxic molecules from your body!
+I trained in chelation therapy 25 years ago and teach this technique to other physicians and served as an investigator in the NIH Trial to Assess Chelation Therapy.
+We are ready to help you remove toxic metals and organic pollutants from your body.

 Endothelial function is discussed in many of the audio-visual presentations available for your review on heartfixer.com.
 I understand that all of this is rather technical, but I want you to understand the factors that cause and resolve cardiovascular disease.
-“Do as I say” medicine rather than “please understand your disease” medicine is also available to you, but this will be a medicine confined to drugs and surgery.
-We will use drugs to improve endothelial function and invasive therapies when appropriate (I’ve done over 5,000 invasive procedures and refer patients for bypass surgery and stent placement all the time) but for my patients (and myself) I want something beyond this.
+“Do as I say” medicine rather than “please understand your disease process” medicine is also available to you, but this will be a medicine confined to drugs and surgery.
+We will use drugs to improve endothelial function and invasive therapies when appropriate (I’ve done over 5,000 invasive procedures and refer patients for bypass surgery and stent placement when needed) but for my patients (and myself) I want something beyond this.
 I want an integrative approach to cardiovascular and overall health, and that is what you can expect from us.